-- 1. Go to Serial > Serial 1 for RS-232 or Serial 2 for RS-485. - 2.
-Enter the line configuration settings.
-See Table 16-1. - 3.
-Click Save & Apply.
+- 1. Go to Serial > Serial 1.

+- 2. Enter the line configuration settings.
+See Table 15-1.

+- 3. Click Save & Apply.

 Parameters Description Name Descriptive name.
 Enabled Select to enable the line on the serial port.
-Interface The interface of the Serial Port.
-If Serial 1 is selected, the interface is RS232.
-If Serial 2 is selected, the interface options are RS485 Full-Duplex (default) or RS485 Half-Duplex.
-Termination Termination of the RS485 bus, if available.
-Is baudrate custom If using a custom baud rate, select the box and add a value between 2400 bps and 921600 bps.
+Interface RS232.
+RS485 Half-Duplex RS485 Full-Duplex Termination Termination of the RS485 bus, if available. ◆ Enabled ◆ Disabled Is baudrate custom If using a custom baud rate, select the box and add a value between 2400 bps and 921600 bps.

-Table 16-1 Serial Line Configuration
+Table 15-1 Serial Line Configuration

 Parameters Description Baud Rate Select the desired baud rate from the drop-down list.
-Baud rate options: 2400, 4800, 9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600 Parity Select parity from the drop-down list: ♦ None ♦ Even ♦ Odd Data Bits Select data bits from the drop-down list: ◆ 7 ◆ 8 Stop Bits Select the stop bits from the drop-down list: ↓ 1 ↓ 2 Flow Control Select the flow control from the drop-down list: None Hardware Software Gap Timer Set the number of milliseconds to delay from the last character received before the driver forwards the received serial bytes.
+Baud rate options: 2400, 4800, 9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600 Parity Select parity from the drop-down list: None Even Odd Data Bits Select data bits from the drop-down list: ◆ 7 ◆ 8 Stop Bits Select the stop bits from the drop-down list. ♦ 1 ◆ 2 Flow Control Select the flow control from the drop-down list. ♦ None Hardware Software Gap Timer Set the number of milliseconds to delay from the last character received before the driver forwards the received serial bytes.
 By default, the delay is four character periods at the current baud rate (minimum 1 msec).
 Gap timer range is 1 to 5000 milliseconds (default value is 4000 msec).
 Threshold Set the number of threshold bytes which need to be received in order for the driver to forward received characters.
-Default value is 56 bytes Mode Select the mode of serial communication as determined by the protocols available on the gateway model.
-None - can be used if Percepxion line is configured Tunnel - (see Chapter 19: Tunnel) Tunnel/Medhus DTLLts Medhus TCD (see Tunnel Medhus DTLLts) Tunnel/Modbus RTU to Modbus TCP - (see Tunnel Modbus RTU to Modbus TCP) Managed Device DLMS Client - (see DLMS Client) DNP3 (see Medhus PTLI to DNP3) DNP3 - (see Modbus RTU to DNP3) Modbus Master - (see Modbus Master) ◆ IEC 101 to 104 - (see IEC 101 to 104)
+Default value is 56 bytes.
+Mode Select the mode of serial communication: None - can be used if Percepxion line is configured Tunnel - (see Chapter 17: Tunnel) Tunnel/Madhua BTLL to Madhua TCD - (see Tunnel Madhua BTLL to Tunnel/Modbus RTU to Modbus TCP - (see Tunnel Modbus RTU to Modbus TCP) Managed Device

-17: SSL
+16: SSL